kabisa/indoor-positioning-cordova-plugin/README.md

 * Run `yarn test:unit` to run all unit tests once.
 * Run `yarn test:watch` to run all unit tests continuously.
 * Run `yarn test` to run the linter and all unit tests once.
+* Run `yarn build` to watch source files and build a bundle when they change.

 ### Android